Kleiber's law: Exponent 3/4

-West, Brown, and Enquist, (hereafter WBE) proposed a general theory for the origin of many allometric scaling laws in biology.
+West, Brown, and Enquist (hereafter WBE) proposed a general theory for the origin of many allometric scaling laws in biology.
 According to the WBE theory, 3/4-scaling arises because of efficiency in nutrient distribution and transport throughout an organism.
 In most organisms, metabolism is supported by a circulatory system featuring branching tubules (i.e., plant vascular systems, insect tracheae, or the human cardiovascular system).
 WBE claim that (1) metabolism should scale proportionally to nutrient flow (or, equivalently, total fluid flow) in this circulatory system and (2) in order to minimize the energy dissipated in transport, the volume of fluid used to transport nutrients (i.e., blood volume) is a fixed fraction of body mass.
 The model assumes that the energy dissipated is minimized and that the terminal tubes do not vary with body size.
-It provides a complete analysis of numerous anatomical and physiological scaling relations for circulatory systems in biology that generally agree with data.
+It provides a complete analysis of numerous anatomical and physiological scaling relations for circulatory systems in biology that generally agree with empirical data.
 More generally, the model predicts the structural and functional properties of vertebrate cardiovascular and respiratory systems, plant vascular systems, insect tracheal tubes, and other distribution networks.